johndpotts/learning-programming-journal/README.md

 6. ~~finish a MVC application~~                (in progress)
 7. ~~Build multiple apps with AngularJS~~

+### 10-07-17
+- algorithm practice in c# and js
+- updated readme's on personal projects
+- worked on angularJS
+- worked on expense manager app
+-  added oauth2 to Mint Hill Music app

 ### 10-06-17
 - js & C# algorithm practice
 - added oauth2 signins to C# quiz